 - 6. Exhibitor must be enrolled in the Agronomy project in 4H Online by May 1. - 7.
 All agronomy exhibits have been grown by the exhibitor in the current year.
 Exhibits should be as mature as possible. - 8.
 Every entry must be identified by hybrid or variety name.
 If variety is NOT stated where requested OR samples not tied where requested, ribbon placing will drop one placing. - 9.
-All classes calling for a gallon sample may have a 2 1/2 3 inch in diameter cylinder placed in a glass gallon container to reduce the amount of grain to about three quarts.
+All classes calling for a gallon sample may have a 2 1⁄2 3 inch in diameter cylinder placed in a glass gallon container to reduce the amount of grain to about three quarts. - 10.
+Hay samples should be approximately 15"x12"x6".
+Maximum thickness of 6" and minimum of 5".
+Hay samples should be tied with a "T".
+Wrap the twine horizontally around the hay and tie, then wrap vertically and tie.